Accessibility Statement for systems and websites managed by Libraries and Learning Innovation (LLI) at Leeds Beckett University

 |Research Information System (Symplectic)||

 Symplectic Elements is a research management system that collects research activity in one place.
 It is an internal database of research records and is used to generate the list of publications that appears on online staff profiles and to provide reports on research activity across the University.

 The supplier has provided an example Symplectic accessibility statement which is hosted on their support site.
 Anyone with a leedsbeckett.ac.uk email address may register themselves with the Symplectic support site in order to access this.
 There is also additional Symplectic accessibility information on their support site (Sept 2020).

 |Ebook Collections - various suppliers||eBook Collections - links to Accessibility information||

 LLI was a lead partner on the ebook accessibility project and continues to work closely with suppliers ensuring that the ebooks were purchase are accessible.

 |Ejournal Collections - various suppliers||

-LLI uses preferred licensing guidelines when purchasing electronic resources which includes key accessibility measures (Sept 2019).
+LLI uses preferred licensing guidelines when purchasing and renewing electronic resources which includes key accessibility measures.

 |Digitised readings created under the CLA licence||CLA Accessibility Policy||

 Electronic formats of PhD theses supplied by third party (students).
-Retrospective will not have considered accessibility; guidance will be provided for new submissions (Sept 2019).
-Information is now included in our E-theses and copyright guide (Feb 2020).
+Information on accessibility is included in our E-theses and copyright guide.